-Following the successful Mindfulness Based Chemsex Recovery (MBCR) programme we launched in May 2019 in Soho, this year we are hosting the course again, in a virtual forum.
+Following the successful Mindfulness Based Chemsex Recovery (MBCR) programme we launched in May 2019 in Soho, and last years follow up course, held online, due to COVID-19 restrictions, this year we are hosting the course again, in a virtual forum.

-Spectra’s mental health lead Ben Hoff, and outreach worker Bex Freeman who developed and co-facilitated the programme, were interviewed by Boyz Magazine, to give more background on the service, here’s a reminder of what they had to say…
+Spectra’s mental health lead Ben Hoff, and outreach worker Bex Freeman who developed and co-facilitated the programme, were interviewed to give more background on the service, here’s what they had to say…

 Hi Ben & Bex, so what’s Mindfulness Based Chemsex Recovery?

 Mindfulness Based Chemsex Recovery (MBCR) is an intensive recovery programme for men who feel that their sexualised use of chems, alcohol and other substances is negatively impacting on their lives and want to exercise greater choice over their use of chems or stop using altogether.
 It’s funded by Public Health England’s HIV Innovation Fund and is open to gay, bisexual and trans men, and men who have sex with men.

 BEN: We want to share the benefits mindfulness practice can bring to what is a real and substantial problem for many of the people we work with.
 Mindfulness-based approaches (MBAs) have the advantage of being delivered in a supportive, group format and help participants build the foundations of a practice that potentially can support them for the rest of their lives.
 We want to build on the excellent evidence base that exists for MBAs and develop an adapted model that serves this need in our community.
 We see MBCR as complimenting other excellent high-intensity interventions offered by 56 Dean Street and Antidote.